+The Company opted not to capitalise borrowing costs under eligible assets.
 The basic method used to value the items recorded in the financial statements is the historical cost method.

 The annual financial statements were approved by the Board of Directors on 30 March 2022.